lmoecher/my_projects/html/html_basics/elements/README.md

 #### Div Description

 * A "*div*" or *division* is an element used to group content on a webpage for organization.
-* Acts as a container for the other *HTML* elements, allowing the users to apply styles and layouts of the webpage effectively.
+* Acts as a container for the other *HTML* elements, allowing the users to apply styles and layouts to the webpage effectively.
 * A *div* is commonly used for layout structure, styling and theming, and for manipulation through *JavaScript*.

 #### Example